mohanr/mohanr.github.io/_posts/2024-10-01-CollaborativeEditorPatterns.md

 # Terminal User Interface

 These TUIs or terminal UIs are simpler than implementing an editor using UI toolkits like _GTK_ or _QT_.
-Light weight TUIs are all the rage now because of its adoption by AI agents and other emulators like _Ghostty_ and [OpenTUI](https://opentui.com/)
+Light weight TUIs are all the rage now because of their adoption by AI agents and other emulators like _Ghostty_ and [OpenTUI](https://opentui.com/)

 I show here the simplest UI one could create using OCaml's _Format_ module which supports semantics tags.